Skip to content

 Nirvana Cave Hotel

-Cappadocia is full of hotels, cave suits and hostels suiting all kinds of people.
+Cappadocia is full of hotels, cave suites, and hostels suiting all kinds of people.
 They say; you have not truly experienced Cappadocia if you have not stayed in one of its cave hotels.
-These cave hotels give you a feel of troglodyte lifestyle with all the amenities such as Hamams and internet.
+These cave hotels give you a feel of the troglodyte lifestyle with all the amenities such as Hamams and the internet.
 I booked Nirvana Cave Hotel in advance for me and my 3 friends.
-Nirvana Hotel is a budget-friendly cave hotel with all the facilities including a large swimming pool in the lawn.
-We paid 100 USD for two nights for a family room with one double bed and two single beds.
+Nirvana Hotel is a budget-friendly cave hotel with all the facilities including a large swimming pool on the lawn.
+Subsequently, we paid $100 USD for two nights for a family room with one double bed and two single beds.
 Breakfast was also included in this price.

 Fairy Chimneys in Goreme